Kathi McDonald

-Biography
+Early life

 McDonald was born in Anacortes, Washington, on September 25, 1948.
 McDonald began singing at an early age.
 The first song she fully learned was "Goodnight Irene" by Huddie Leadbetter and at age two she would sing all five verses from her crib.
 McDonald performed professionally for the first time around Seattle when she was 12 years old.

-Her musical influences were Gail Harris and Tina Turner.
+Early career

 From 1963 to 1968, McDonald was a vocalist in several bands that played Bellingham, Anacortes, Mount Vernon, Oak Harbor and other Pacific Northwest venues.
 McDonald sang with regional bands such as The Accents or Bellingham Accents (1963–1965), The Checkers (1964–1965), The Unusuals (1965–1967), and Fat Jack (1966–1968).

-McDonald was 17 years old when "Babe, It's Me" peaked at number-one on the Top 50 at Bellingham's rock radio station KPUG in early April 1966.
+McDonald was 17 years old when "Babe, It's Me" peaked at #1 on Bellingham's Top 40 radio station KPUG in early April 1966.
 The song remained at the top of the chart for four to five weeks.
 The single, released on the Panorama label, was the first release by The Unusuals (formerly The Bellingham Accents) and it featured vocals by McDonald and Laurie Vitt who wrote the song and was a founding member of the band.
 Shortly thereafter, with McDonald as soloist, the Unusuals released their second single "Summer is Over" and, while it received airplay on local radio, it was a lesser hit in the Pacific Northwest.
 Kathi & The Unusuals toured with Dewey Martin (pseudonym Sir Raleigh and previously Sir Raleigh and the Cupons).

+Big Brother and the Holding Company

 While living in Seattle, McDonald developed strong San Francisco music connections and promoter Chet Helms invited her to audition for Big Brother and the Holding Company in 1966.
 He also invited a then-unknown Janis Joplin from Austin, Texas.
 Joplin arrived in San Francisco before McDonald and was hired to front the band.
-McDonald held some resentment for losing the job to Joplin, who people often compared her voice to, she stated: "I used to hate doing Janis songs...It really was annoying for a lot of years, but I finally made my peace with it.
+McDonald held some resentment for losing the job to Joplin, who people often compared her voice to, she stated:

+"I used to hate doing Janis songs...It really was annoying for a lot of years, but I finally made my peace with it.
 I read some books about her and I realized what a pathetic life she had, with all kinds of screwups.
 It was terrible.
 The poor thing.
 Anything that could have gone wrong, did go wrong.
 I thought it was just one big freakin' party, but it wasn't.
 She had a lot of heartbreak."

+Later works

 McDonald relocated to San Francisco at the age of 19.
 At an Ike & Tina Turner concert at promoter Bill Graham's Carousel Ballroom (Fillmore West) in San Francisco, McDonald caught the attention of bandleader Ike Turner when she was singing along to "River Deep, Mountain High".
 She was pregnant at the time and he invited her to record as an Ikette in the studio.
 As an Ikette, she sang on their album Come Together (1970).
 She then recorded with Big Brother and the Holding Company after Joplin split with the band.